Dawood-0007/News-Site-Backend-And-Admin/Readme.md

-# Khatreez Backend And Admin Panel
+# Kalyptica Backend And Admin Panel
 This is khatreez backend and server and admin panel which is also live running in website.

 Fro Admin Panel, you can visit https://khatreez-admin.vercel.app